vtex-apps/category-menu/docs/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Category Menu app is a store component that shows a department list of the store on a customizable menu.
+The Category Menu app is a store component that shows the store’s department list on a custom menu.

 ![category-menu](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/docs/vtex-menu-0.png)

 ## Configuration

-1. Add the app to your store theme's dependencies on the `manifest.json`, for example:
+1. Add the app to your store theme's dependencies in the `manifest.json`.

 ```json
   dependencies: {